How synthetic biology is shaping the menu of the future

-Climate change, population growth, shrinking agricultural land, and the obesity epidemic are conspiring to disrupt what we eat—and in some cases, making it harder for the world’s most nutritionally at-risk people to eat at all.
+The Takeaway: Climate change, population growth, shrinking agricultural land, and the obesity epidemic are conspiring to disrupt what we eat, and in some cases are making it harder for the world’s most nutritionally at-risk people to eat at all.
 Synthetic biology food production is stepping in to offer some solutions to these mounting problems.

-From Burger King’s Impossible Whopper to vegan melting cheeses, they are changing the way we think about food and pushing the boundaries of what is possible in the field.
+From Burger King’s Impossible Whopper to vegan melting cheeses, synthetic biology food production is changing the way we think about food and are pushing the boundaries of what is possible in the field.

-“Synthetic biology applications span from simple gene editing combined with fermentation processes, to cellular meats that culture food products from animal cells in the lab, to gene drive applications intended to change an organism’s genetics in the environment, such as a mosquito’s ability to spread malaria,” notes Civil Eats.
+“Synthetic biology applications span from simple gene editing combined with fermentation processes, to cellular meats that culture food products from animal cells in the lab, to gene drive applications intended to change an organism’s genetics in the environment,” notes Civil Eats.

-Yet it is the beef industry where the real gains will be made.
-Gene selection helped humans turn wild aurochs into today’s beef cattle and dairy cows and turn wild sheep into today’s wool-bearing mainstays.
+Yet, it is the beef industry where the real gains will be made.
+Gene selection has helped humans turn wild aurochs into today’s beef cattle and dairy cows, and turn wild sheep into today’s wool-bearing mainstays.
 But many see these staples as environmentally devastating, responsible for methane emissions, rainforest clearing, and global transportation efforts that exacerbate global warming.
 A number of innovators are working to change those trajectories.
 Scientists have begun looking to improve livestock by using CRISPR to directly edit the genomes of cows and chickens.
 Already, brewers are using CRISPR to create hoppy beer without using actual hops, which saves water and standardizes flavor.

 What’s next?
 It’s important to acknowledge that there is a definite stigma and additional regulatory restrictions for cultured meat.
 But as with most drug discovery processes , the role of synthetic biology in food is bright, wrote Food for Thought CEO Christine Gould for Medium, with plenty of opportunities for synthetic biology in agriculture and plants.
 “There’s lots of room for passionate young innovators to get involved in shaping the future of this technology,” wrote Gould.
-“In the future we are working toward, every man, woman and child has adequate access to safe, nutritious food.
+“In the future we are working toward every man, woman and child having adequate access to safe, nutritious food.
 We’re able to feed a planet of 9+ billion people without compromising our natural resources.
 And every day that passes, we discover new, surprising ways to improve our food systems.”